apache/kylin/website/_docs21/howto/howto_upgrade.md

 Kylin v2.2.0 cube metadata is compitable with v2.1.0, but you need aware the following changes:

 * Cube ACL is removed, use Project Level ACL instead.
 You need to manually configure Project Permissions to migrate your existing Cube Permissions.
 Please refer to [Project Level ACL](/docs21/tutorial/project_level_acl.html).
+* Update HBase coprocessor.
+The HBase tables for existing cubes need be updated to the latest coprocessor.
+Follow [this guide](/docs21/howto/howto_update_coprocessor.html) to update.

 ## Upgrade from v2.0.0 to v2.1.0